 CI/CD in the cloud enables global parallel development and testing, to provide frequent and faster delivery of user capabilities of a higher quality.

 At the top part of the illustration is Continuous Delivery.
 Importantly, as a carrier, you get to choose when you’re going to take-up and implement those changes into production.
-EIS Group releases software to production every three weeks.
+EIS releases software to production every quarter.
 We do about nineteen releases a year.
 We find our customers taking those releases to production on average every quarter.

-We’ve had customers start with an annual upgrade, move to six months, then quarterly and now find themselves doing production upgrades every three weeks as they gained proficiency with the CI/CD model.
+We’ve had customers start with an annual update, move to six months, then do production updates every quarter as they gained proficiency with the CI/CD model.

 CI/CD is not just about speed to market, however.
 It is also about improved quality.
 One of our customers who implemented the model experienced sixty percent fewer production defects and a seventy-five percent reduction in full regression testing time.

 When some of our customers think about their upgrade process, they think of the app store model.
 When you upgrade the apps on your phone, you are not doing it every eighteen months or every two years; you are doing it every few weeks or every few months, which reduces the costs of business disruption.
 When your business users are taking small, incremental changes that they can manage they find them easy to learn–a few changes at a time.
 When you had to upgrade every two to five years, users essentially had to re-learn the system.

 The bottom line is that there is much less business disruption, and much less IT and operational disruption in the new software delivery model.
 And the coup de grace is the elimination of the “big bang” upgrade.
 From a business perspective, it truly helps insurers respond to changes in the dynamic business environment that we are moving into.
 But it requires cloud, Agile, and DevOps all working in tandem.

 Anthony Grosso is vice president, Product Marketing & Industry Strategy at EIS.